cyberpete2244/kleinanzeigenAlert/README.md

-# ebayKleinanzeigenAlert - (ebAlert)
+# kleinanzeigenAlert - (ebAlert)
-Small CLI program that will send you a Telegram message for every new posts on the specific links of the Ebay Kleinanzeigen website.
+Small CLI program that will send you a Telegram message for every new posts on the specific links of the Kleinanzeigen and to some extent Ebay websites.

+This is a fork from [vinc3PO/ebayKleinanzeigenAlert](https://github.com/vinc3PO/ebayKleinanzeigenAlert)

 No API required - Only URL of the query.